menu

 Demographics

-The overall education level of Crucible is somewhat higher than in the average US city of 21.84%: 27.56% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Crucible is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.56% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Crucible in 2022 was $22,946, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $91,784 for a family of four.